10.5 cm hrubý kanón vz. 35

 The 10.5 cm hrubý kanón vz.
 35 (Heavy Gun model 35) was a Czech field gun used in the Second World War.

+History

+The field gun was developed by the Military Aviation and Technical Institute starting in 1927.
+Its final form was approved in 1931.
+In 1933, the Ministry of Defense ordered a prototype which was delivered by Škoda at the end of November 1934.
+After extensive testing and the resolution of defects, the piece was adopted in 1935 by the army under the designation 10.5 cm hrubý kanón vzor 35.

-Those weapons captured after the German occupation of Czechoslovakia in March 1939 were taken into Wehrmacht service as the 10.5 cm K 35(t).
-Former Yugoslav guns were designated as the 10.5 cm Kanone 339(j).
-It was used by a variety of German units during World War II, especially on coastal defense duties.
-36 were in service with the Slovak Army.
+After the occupation, the guns captured by Germany were put into service by the Wehrmacht under the designation schwere 10.5 cm Kanone 35(t).
+Furthermore, the production of these modern and efficient weapons continued for the Germans in occupied Czechoslovakia.
+Additional guns were captured in the Balkans campaign and were given the designation 10.5 cm Kanone 339 (j).
+These guns were used by a variety of German units during World War II, especially on coastal defense duties.

-Design & History
+Design

 It was designed solely for motor traction.
 It fired 18 kg HE, canister and semi-armor-piercing shells.